password-generation/AI-password-guesser/README.md

 ## Information obtained from the evidence file(s)

-Extracted tokens: `Marek`, `Euzebia`, `Filomena`, `Rex`, `Max`, `maj`, `1995`, `10`
+Extracted tokens: `Filomena`, `Marek`, `Euzebia`, `Rex`, `Max`, `maj`, `1995`, `10`

-The correspondence:
+File with the correspondence:

-`Tomek`: Hey Marek!
+* Hey `Marek`!
 How was your weekend?

-`Marek`: Hi there!
+* Hi there!
 It was great, thanks for asking.
-I spent some quality time with Euzebia and Filomena.
-We took Rex, our adorable dog, to the park, and he had a blast chasing his favorite tennis ball.
+I spent some quality time with `Euzebia` and `Filomena`.
+We took `Rex`, our adorable dog, to the park, and he had a blast chasing his favorite tennis ball.
 How about you?

-`Tomek`: That sounds lovely!
+* That sounds lovely!
 My weekend was good too.
-By the way, Marek, could you remind me of your birthdate?
+By the way, `Marek`, could you remind me of your `birthdate`?
 I want to make sure I get you the right gift.

-`Marek`: Sure, it’s May 10, 1995.
+* Sure, it’s `May` `10`, `1995`.
 Thanks in advance!
 By the way, how’s your dog doing?
 I remember you mentioned you adopted a new puppy.

-`Tomek`: Ah, thanks for reminding me.
-His name is Max, and he’s growing fast.
-I hope Rex and Max can have a playdate soon!
+* Ah, thanks for reminding me.
+His name is `Max`, and he’s growing fast.
+I hope `Rex` and `Max` can have a playdate soon!

-`Marek`: Absolutely!
-Rex would love that.
-By the way, did Euzebia tell you about the upcoming family gathering next week?
-We’re planning a small get-together for Filomena’s birthday.
+* Absolutely! `Rex` would love that.
+By the way, did `Euzebia` tell you about the upcoming family gathering next week?
+We’re planning a small get-together for `Filomena`’s birthday.

-`Tomek`: No, she didn’t mention it yet.
+* No, she didn’t mention it yet.
 But that’s wonderful!
 I’ll make sure to mark it on my calendar.
 Please let me know if you need any help with the preparations.

-`Marek`: Thanks!
+* Thanks!
 Your support is always appreciated.
-We’re excited to celebrate Filomena turning five.
+We’re excited to celebrate `Filomena` turning five.
 Time flies!

-`Tomek`: Indeed, it does.
+* Indeed, it does.
 I’m looking forward to seeing everyone.
-Let’s make it a memorable day for Filomena!
+Let’s make it a memorable day for `Filomena`!